 - Type in the building, room, or the phrase “Remote Learning” to narrow down choices.
 If the room is not listed, it does not have Remote Learning capabilities.

 - Click the Rooms button at the bottom to select it.

 - Click OK.

 - Optional- You can invite people to the meeting by adding their email to the Required or Optional fields.
 These people will get a meeting invite in their calendar.
 There are other ways to get the event link to people, those are mentioned later.

-- Decide if you want to use Webex or Zoom.
-The hardware is a Cisco product and is designed to work best with Webex.
-Using Webex will give the easiest and best experience in the classroom.
+- Decide if you want to use Webex, Zoom or Teams.
+The hardware is a Cisco product and is designed to work best with Webex or Teams.
+Using Webex or Teams will give the easiest and best experience in the classroom.
 However, most participants and end-users are familiar with Zoom.
 Using Zoom may be easier for the remote participants, but will add steps for the instructor in the classroom.

 - For Webex: